12 Jul 2018

 Predicting customer behavior just got tougher

-Several leaders explained that the data from their internal and external analysts is of less use to them.
+Several leaders explained that the data from their internal and external analysts are of less use to them.
 They are forced to use new ways to get closer to the market.

 Others have worked this into an advantage.